 - 1. The unit must be bolted to the floor.
-This can be done using an appropriate fastener for the application. - 2.
-The unit must also be connected to outside air.
+This can be done using an appropriate fastener for the application. - The unit must be connected to an outside combustion air inlet.
+Proper supports and spark arresters must be considered when installing venting.
 See "Termination Location and Vent Information" Section D. - 3.
 Floor protection and clearances must be followed as shown. - 4.
 The appliance must be properly grounded to the frame of the mobile home using a minimum of 8 AWG copper solid or stranded, insulated or bare wire or equivalent.